railsuser2014/openobject-doc-book-en/3/3_7/index.rst

 	There is a choice of methods for integrating Open ERP in a multi-company environment:

-	* if the companies hold few documents in common (such as products, or partners - any Open ERP resource), you should install separate databases,
+	* if the companies hold few documents in common (such as products, or partners - any OpenERP resource), you should install separate databases,

 	* if the companies share many documents, you can register them in the same database and install